U.S. shutdown sends grain traders, farmers hunting for data

 An increase in private companies using government-collected satellite images to track farmed fields in recent years helps shine a light on global crop conditions even while government agencies are dark.
 The government's Landsat satellites continue to collect images of the earth and other data.

-And the technology can be problematic, said Steve Truitt, government program manager for Descartes.
+And all technology can be problematic, said Steve Truitt, government program manager for Descartes.

-Data packets occasionally have shown up late during the shutdown, or have not arrived, Truitt said.
-The government staffers at USDA and the Interior Department who Descartes usually calls either cannot be reached or are working without pay, leading to awkward conversations.
+Data occasionally has shown up late during the shutdown, or not arrived, Truitt said.
+The USDA and Interior Department staffers who Descartes usually calls either cannot be reached or are working without pay, he said, leading to awkward conversations.

-The shutdown has also caused uncertainty within Descartes' offices, which has several impacted government contracts.
-Staff are not sure when invoices will be paid, Truitt said, or whether delivery dates are being pushed back.

 (Reporting by P.J.
-Huffstutter and Tom Polansek; Additional reporting by Julie Ingwersen; Editing by Caroline Stauffer and Rosalba O'Brien)
+Huffstutter and Tom Polansek in Chicago; Additional reporting by Julie Ingwersen and Mark Weinraub in Chicago; Editing by Caroline Stauffer and Matthew Lewis)